Keep up your practice

 No. However, if you want to track your progress, you can reserve a spot and after completion of the class, your participation will be recorded as attended.

 May I use in-studio passes for virtual classes?

-Yes, if you have a punch pass (5 or 10 class pass or new student pass) and would like to use that pass for virtual classes, please email the studio at least one hour prior to class so that you are added to the Zoom invitation.
+Yes, if you have a punch pass (5 or 10 class pass or new student pass) and would like to use that pass for virtual classes, please email the studio at least two hours prior to class so that you are added to the Zoom invitation.
 One and six month pass holders are automatically added to the Zoom invitation.

 If I am late for a virtual class, will I be admitted?

 Maybe.
 Once class starts we cannot guarantee that you will be admitted to the class.
 It is disruptive to others for the instructor to stop class to admit students.
 Instructors will start the Zoom meeting 10 - 15 minutes before class starts so you can ensure you have a good connection.

 Do I need to keep my video on?

 No. However, the instructor would prefer to see you in your poses in order to see how you are receiving their cues so that they are able to make adjustments to the pace or provide more verbal instruction, if necessary.